-Dr Temi Alade is a Senior Lecturer in Computer Science at the Department of Computing and Technology.
-He is the Module Leader for SOFT20181 - Internet Application Programming (undergraduate second year module) and COMP40311 – Major Project (postgraduate masters project).
+Dr Temi Alade is the Course Leader for the MSc Computer Science course at the Department of Computer Science.
+He is the MSc Research Project Coordinator and Module Leader for COMP40311 - Major Project (postgraduate masters project), SOFT20181 - Internet Application Programming (undergraduate second year module) and COMP40081 – Internet Programming (postgraduate module).
 He also supervises undergraduate and postgraduate research projects.

 His Teaching interests are in the areas of

 - Web Technologies

 - Internet of Things

 His Research interests are in the broad areas of

 - Modelling and Performance Analysis of High-Capacity Mobile Communication Systems